 Commercial lease revenue consists of land and building leases to tenants at our commercial retail and industrial developments, base and percentage rents from our Calpine power plant lease, communication tower rents, and payments from easement leases.
 Oil and mineral royalties are received from the exploration and development companies who extract or mine the natural resources from our land.
 Land management ancillary services include wildlife management, landscape and property maintenance, and building management services.
-During the first six months of 2012, the Company's game management operations were temporarily suspended in order to complete the development of a new sales program and operating procedures.
+During the first eight months of 2012, the Company's game management operations were temporarily suspended in order to complete the development of a new sales program and operating procedures.
 Please refer to Form 8-K filed on January 20, 2012 regarding the Company's game management and hunting operations.
-It is expected that the game management operations will be fully functional beginning September 1, 2012.
+Game management reopened operations on September 1, 2012.